The glitz and glamour of Singapore: Formula 1’s original ‘night race’

 With breathtakingly fast straights and pernickety quick corners, it presents the best drivers in the world with a unique challenge.
 Add in humidity levels which can reach over 80 per cent amid track temperatures up to 40C, it is the stickiest and most physically challenging race of the season.

-It’s debut, in 2008, resulted in the infamous “Crashgate” scandal that rocked the sport and continues to trigger storylines today.
+Its debut, in 2008, resulted in the infamous “Crashgate” scandal that rocked the sport and continues to trigger storylines today.
 A dark cloud over F1 was not a dark cloud over Singapore, though.
 Memorable moments since include the notorious “Singapore sling” chicane, four-time winner Lewis Hamilton’s lap for pole position in 2018 and Sebastian Vettel’s final F1 victory in 2019 for Ferrari.

 Hospitality packages range from £4,495 to £10,000 per person and are fully sold out for this weekend.
 As well as official viewing spots in grandstands and boxes, views from hotels and city skyscrapers can also give a glimpse of F1 cars racing at speeds of up to 200mph.